Eigenbahn/vagrant-ansible-control-node/README.md

 - `vb.name`: the alias given to the VirtualBox VM / Vagrant machine
 - `vb.memory`: the amount of RAM (in MB) allocated to the VM

-Additionally, you can adjust a few variables in the [ansible](./provision/ansible.yml) provisioner:
+Additionally, you can adjust a few variables in the [ansible](./provision/ansible.yml) provisioning script:

  - `my_reinstall_ansible_from_ppa`: When `yes`, reinstall Ansible from the bleeding edge official Ansible PPA.
 Defaults to `no`.
  - `my_disable_ansible_host_key_change_check`: When `yes`, Ansible won't complain when the identity of a remote host changes.
 Defaults to `yes`.